 So why do the police offer a polygraph test in the first place if it is not even recognized by a Court of Law as evidence?
 The police offer you a polygraph test as part of an interrogation tactic called a “ruse".
 The ruse will go something like this: The police will tell you that if you are telling the truth then you won’t mind taking a polygraph test.
 You will very eagerly agree to take the polygraph because as far as you are concerned you are innocent.
 The police will administer a polygraph on you.
-You will answer all the questions truthfully – including the one where you deny ever having molested a child.
+You will answer all the questions truthfully – including the one where you deny ever having committed a heinous crime.
 The police will shake their heads from side to side and tell you that you failed the polygraph and that you might as well confess to the crime.

 Even the strong-willed will be psychologically impacted by this shocking development that somehow the lie detector shows you lied.
 So why is it that the lie detector shows that you lied when you, in fact, told the truth?
 The fact is that the lie detector did not show you lied.
 That is merely what the police told you in order to “psych you out" and get you to “confess" to a crime that you did not commit.
 Surprisingly, there are many who when faced with this situation will begin to doubt themselves and start to wonder if they actually committed a crime that they could not remember.
 They will make statements to the police as follows: “Well, if I did it just like the Victim says I did, then I must have done it since I failed the lie detector.
 But I swear!
 I do not remember ever doing anything so heinous."
 Under the law, this jumbled statement is what is considered an adoptive admission.
-In other words, for purposes of the law, you just confessed to being a child molester!
+In other words, for purposes of the law, you just confessed to being a criminal!

 The “We Already Know Everything" Tactic